 With winter fast approaching, anyone who lives in the North East area should start preparing for snowy conditions.
 It is easy to forget about the exterior of your home until the weather starts to get warmer again.
 However, for people with stucco finishing homes, now is the time to think about how your stucco home will survive the winter.

 We have previously talked about the effects of moisture on stucco here.
-Moisture is also a very real threat to your stucco home because of the build up of snow that will end up melting and possibly raising concerns.
-Stucco homeowners need to be aware of possible cracks and damage to the structure of the home due to snow moisture and take precautions where necessary.
+Moisture is also a very real threat to your stucco home because of the build-up of snow that will end up melting and possibly raising concerns.
+Stucco homeowners need to be aware of possible cracks and damage to the structure of the home due to snow moisture and then take precautions where necessary.

 Stucco might look very sturdy, but it’s bound to struggle with moisture damage during winter.
 Not only can the cold weather during winter cause havoc on your health but also on the health of your home.
 The key aspect of the durability of a home is effective water management as well as proper winter preparation during this season.